 So what do NNs do?

-If a two year old does it, a NN can too.
+If a one year old does it, a NN can too.

 - Understand language?
 Check.